Army chief V.K. Singh calls leak "high treason"

-New Delhi Army chief V.K.
-Singh scrambled to distance himself from a leak of a letter describing ammunition shortages and archaic air defenses in the world's second largest standing army, the latest deterioration in his relations with the government.
+NEW DELHI Army chief V.K.
+Singh scrambled to distance himself from a leak of a letter describing ammunition shortages and archaic air defences in the world's second largest standing army, the latest deterioration in his relations with the government.

-Singh took the defense ministry to court earlier in the year in a failed attempt to prove he was a year younger than the army records showed.
+Singh took the defence ministry to court earlier in the year in a failed attempt to prove he was a year younger than the army records showed.

-On Wednesday, local media printed excerpts of a letter he wrote to Prime Minister Manmohan Singh this month expressing serious concerns about India's defense capabilities, triggering allegations he was behind the leak.
+On Wednesday, local media printed excerpts of a letter he wrote to Prime Minister Manmohan Singh this month expressing serious concerns about India's defence capabilities, triggering allegations he was behind the leak.

 India's giant armed forces has traditionally kept out of the political domain, unlike in other South Asian nations, and army chief Singh's boldness has angered the political class.